Fauci fears ‘anti-vaxxer attitude’ could cause outbreaks of non-COVID diseases

 Fauci, who announced last month that he will step down from his positions in the Biden administration in December, said political division is one factor driving anti-vaxxer sentiment, noting how some states have not promoted COVID-19 vaccination and Congress has failed to advance billions of dollars in funding.

-Fauci’s remark comes after New York Gov. Kathy Hochul (D) declared a state of emergency last week due to the spread of polio through wastewater, spurring the state to ramp up vaccinations against the virus.
+Fauci’s remark came after Democratic New York Gov. Kathy Hochul declared a state of emergency last week due to the spread of polio through wastewater, spurring the state to ramp up vaccinations against the virus.

-The U.S.’s COVID-19 vaccination rate amongst adults is still at 67 percent, according to CDC data, but is well below other countries.
+The U.S.’s COVID-19 vaccination rate amongst adults is still at 67%, according to CDC data, but is well below other countries.

 Fauci also said in an interview with Bloomberg Law earlier this month that the U.S. should prepare for a bad flu season.